-China and US optimistic after trade talks in Geneva
+China and US agree to lower tariffs after talks in Geneva

-According to the Chinese delegation, China and the US reached a “series of important agreements” during their trade talks over the weekend.
-The financial markets in Asia reacted cautiously positive to the announcements from Geneva at the start of trading.
+China and the US have agreed to lower their mutual tariffs following high-level trade talks in Geneva over the weekend.
+According to a joint statement, the agreement will apply temporarily for 90 days.

 +Get the most important news from Switzerland in your inbox

-The Hang Seng Index in the Chinese special administrative region of Hong Kong was up around 1.4% at the start.
-The CSI 300 index, which tracks the most important Chinese mainland shares, opened up by only around 0.5%.
-The Nikkei index in Japan and the leading KOSPI index on the South Korean stock exchange started the trading day with only slight gains.
+According to the joint statement, US tariffs on Chinese imports will fall to 30%.
+Previously, these were at 145%.
+Beijing’s surcharges on imports from the United States will fall from 125% to 10%.

+Delegations from both sides had met in Geneva, Switzerland, for consultations over the weekend.
+Both the US and China subsequently signaled progress in the negotiations, but without providing further details.

-The two sides also agreed to set up a mechanism for economic and trade consultations, said Vice Premier He Lifeng, according to Chinese state media.
+The two sides agreed to set up a mechanism for economic and trade consultations, said Vice Premier He Lifeng, according to Chinese state media.
 Details would be worked out as soon as possible.

 China and the US announced a joint declaration for this Monday.
 He described the talks in Switzerland at the weekend as “open and constructive”.
 The meeting in Geneva was an important step towards resolving differences of opinion through dialogue and laid the foundation for deepening cooperation.